kubernetes101/pib-dev/.github/CONTRIBUTING.md

 - Search the repository `https://github.com/[organization-name]/[repository-name]/pulls` for an open or closed PR that relates to your submission.
 You don't want to duplicate effort.

-- Make your changes in a new git fork:
+- Make your changes in a new git fork.

-- Commit your changes using a descriptive commit message
+- Commit your changes using a descriptive commit message.
-- Push your fork to GitHub:
+- Push your fork to GitHub.
-- In GitHub, create a pull request
+- In GitHub, create a pull request against `main` from your fork.
 - If we suggest changes then:
   - Make the required updates.
   - Rebase your fork and force push to your GitHub repository (this will update your Pull Request):